 Star Beach – A Twin Beach + the Most Remote

-Star Beach is located on Tapiutan Island and is known as the ‘best of beaches in El Nido and therefore should be part of your beach finds.
+Star Beach is located on Tapiutan Island and is known as the ‘best of beaches in El Nido; therefore should be part of your beach finds.

 - 🤿➙ visit Star beach to snorkel in clear water, where coral thrives right from the shoreline of the beach, and for those who are lucky, you might see turtles, pufferfish, and starfish.
-It is a bit reminiscent in our mind, of our Bonaire snorkeling trip, where the reef drops deep, quick, and dark blue!
+It is a bit reminiscent in our mind of our Bonaire snorkeling trip, where the reef drops deep, quickly, and dark blue!

-- At Star beach, you will also experience the (another twin beach not to be confused with NacPan and Calitang) TWIN part of the beach offerings brilliantly white sand for hanging in the sun.
-One portion of the beach is coral, whereas the other side is sand, thus Twin.
+- At Star beach, you will also experience the (another twin beach not to be confused with NacPan and Calitang) TWIN part of the beach’s brilliantly white sand for hanging in the sun.
+One portion of the beach is coral, whereas the other is sand, thus Twin.